-I have been writing a book on growing as a software engineer for close to three years.
-I'm hoping to publish late 2022 or early 2023.
+I have been writing a book on growing as a software engineer for close to four years.
+I'm hoping to publish on the fall of 2023.
 Sign up here to get notified of the release, or progress.
 Want to help?
 Share your experience on growing as a software engineer to help tweak contents.
 Thank you!

 My published books:

 - Building Mobile Apps at Scale.
 Free until 31 May, as a PDF.